Introduction to Jung's method of resolution of singularities: Resolution of surface singularities by Jung's method

 $\:$

 Our aim in this section is to prove the following:

 \begin{theorem} Any reduced complex surface admits a resolution. \end{theorem}

 Unlike for the case of plane curves, the normalization morphism is no longer always a resolution.
 Indeed, the world of \emph{normal} surface singularities is huge and fascinating.
 For example, all isolated surface singularities of complete intersections are normal.
-But as the normalization morphism exists and it is an isomorphism over the smooth locus, one can reduce the proof of theorem \ref{resurf} to the task of proving it for normal surfaces, although this is not much of a simplification.
+But as the normalization morphism exists and it is an isomorphism over the smooth locus, one can reduce the proof of Theorem \ref{resurf} to the task of proving it for normal surfaces, although this is not much of a simplification.

-Many methods to prove theorem \ref{resurf} have been proposed, sometimes for special types of surfaces (projective surfaces in $\mathbf{P}^3$, arbitrary projective surfaces, algebraic surfaces, analytic surfaces, arithmetic surfaces, etc.) For the first approaches on the problem, one can consult Gario's papers \cite{G 89}, \cite{G 91}.
+Many methods to prove Theorem \ref{resurf} have been proposed, sometimes for special types of surfaces (projective surfaces in $\mathbb{P}^3$, arbitrary projective surfaces, algebraic surfaces, analytic surfaces, arithmetic surfaces, etc.) For the first approaches on the problem, one can consult Gario's papers \cite{G 89}, \cite{G 91}.
 For the state of the art around 1935, see Zariski's book \cite{Z 35}.
 For the progresses made up to the year 2000, one can consult Hauser's index \cite{H 00}.
-We recommend also Lipman's survey \cite{L 75} and Cutkosky's book \cite{C 04}.
+We recommend also Lipman's survey \cite{L 75}, Cutkosky's book \cite{C 04} and Koll\'ar's book \cite{K 07}.
+In these last two references, one may find detailed proofs of the existence of resolution of singularities of complex algebraic varieties in arbitrary dimension.

 We will now explain one of the methods, usually known as \emph{Jung's method}.
 It is probably the most amenable one to computations by hand on examples defined by explicit equations.
 For special types of singularities, other methods could be more suitable.
-For example, if the surface admits a $\mathbf{C}^*$-action, then one knows how to describe equivariantly a resolution (see Orlik \& Wagreich \cite{OW 71} or M{\"u}ller \cite{M 00}).
+For example, if the surface admits a $\mathbb{C}^*$-action, then one knows how to describe equivariantly a resolution (see Orlik \& Wagreich \cite{OW 71} or M{\"u}ller \cite{M 00}).

 From a very general viewpoint, one could express the fundamental idea of this method by the injunction:

 Given a reduced complex analytic surface, Jung's method consists in ana\-lysing its structure in a neighborhood of one of its singular points by projecting it to a plane and by considering an embedded resolution of the discriminant curve.
 It was introduced by Jung \cite{J 08} as a way to uniformize locally a surface, and extended by Walker \cite{W 35} in order to prove resolution of singularities of algebraic surfaces.
 This second paper was considered by Zariski \cite[Chapter 1]{Z 35} to be the first complete proof of the resolution of singularities for surfaces.
 Hirzebruch \cite{H 53} used again the method in order to prove the resolution of singularities for complex analytic surfaces (for an excellent summary of Hirzebruch's work on singularities we refer to Brieskorn \cite{B 00}).
 Here we will explain Hirzebruch's proof (see also Laufer \cite[Chapter II]{L 71} and Lipman \cite{L 75}).